Online hate and discrimination

 Report harmful content

 Report harmful posts or profiles to the app, service or platform – you can find links in The eSafety Guide.
-If the harmful content meets the legal definition of adult cyber abuse, and the service or platform does not help you within 48 hours, you can report it to eSafety.
+If the harmful content meets the legal definition of adult cyber abuse, and the service or platform does not help, you can report it to eSafety.

 Prevent further contact